ktoso/rx-wiki/How-To-Use.md

 Observable<String> o = Observable.just("one object");
 ```

-These converted Observables will synchronously invoke the `onNext()` method of any Observer that subscribes to them, for each item emitted by the Observable, and will then invoke the Observer’s `onCompleted()` method.
+These converted Observables will synchronously invoke the `onNext()` method of any Subscriber that subscribes to them, for each item emitted by the Observable, and will then invoke the Subscriber’s `onCompleted()` method.

 ## Implementing an Observable